platformsh/config-reader-java/README.md

 Three formatters are included out of the box:

 * `SQLDatabase` returns format to SQL technology such as PostgreSQL and MySQL.
+* `MongoDB` returns a MongoDB connection as MongoClient instance

 ### Reading Platform.sh variables